 Management of contacts

-A contact is a person who has experienced any one of the following exposures during the 2 days before and the 14 days after the onset of symptoms of a probable or confirmed case:
+The World Health Organization defines a contact as a person who has experienced any one of the following exposures during the 2 days before and the 14 days after the onset of symptoms of a probable or confirmed case:

 Face-to-face contact with a probable or confirmed case within 3 feet (1 meter) and for more than 15 minutes